vineel-adusumilli/dotfiles/README.md

 # Dotfiles

 The dotfiles are set up using `stow`.
+Make sure to check out to `~/dotfiles`.
 To apply, run `stow` for the appropriate subdirectory.

 ```
 stow tmux